Azure/azurehpc/examples/cc_beegfs/readme.md

 $ cp $azhpc_dir/examples/cc_beegfs/variables.json .
 ```

 Edit the variables.json to match your environment.
-Leave the projectstore empty as it will be filled up with a random value by the init script.
+Give a unique value to `projectstore`.
 An existing keyvault should be referenced as it won't be created for you.

 ```json
 {